Are you thinking of building your forever home?

 As a woman who loves her clothes, getting dressed up and putting on my makeup, I could think of nothing worse than not to be able to enter my walk in robe or be able to put my makeup on in my own bathroom because the doorways were too small.
 Having to remodel a home to suit access can be a major project and cause a lot of grief, it is much easier to plan ahead at the design stage of your home than to have to move house because you are not able to go up the stairs because you’re in a wheelchair, can’t get into your laundry because the doorway is not wide enough or more importantly, have a shower because you have a hob with a pivot door that won’t open wide enough for you to get in.

 Some things to think about when designing your new home that are aesthetically pleasing to the eye, on trend and are just plain common sense, that will see you into the next stage of your life without making it look like you are building a home for the elderly.

 Limit any double doors or smaller doors to areas that you may access regularly, for example, you walk in robe, ensuite, bedroom, lounge rooms, etc.

-Smaller doors, or doorways that won’t allow a wheelchair in if built on a lower storey can create a problem structurally down the track if the doorway needs to be wider as the opening may not be able to be widened as the walls may be supporting the upper slab.
+Smaller doors, or doorways that won’t allow a wheelchair if built on a lower storey can create a problem structurally down the track.
+If the doorway needs to be wider as the opening may not be able to be widened as the walls may be supporting the upper slab.

-Consider having a hobless shower recess with a glass panel without a door, ensuring of course that the shower recess itself is wide enough to allow for a wheelchair with access in case you need assistance with showering.
+Consider having a shower recess without a hob and a glass panel without a door, ensuring of course that the shower recess itself is wide enough to allow for a wheelchair with access in case you need assistance with showering.

 Stairs can be a real problem if you need wheelchair access, so consider having your bedroom downstairs, or if that isn’t your preference, make sure that there is a bedroom downstairs that you can in time make your Master bedroom with an ensuite.